OverengineeredOne/Docs/developer-guide/src/yew.md

 # Yew

 Yew is a modern Rust framework for creating multi-threaded front-end web applications with WebAssembly.

-Like React Yew is a component based framework which makes it easy to create interactive UIs.
+Like React, Yew is a component based framework which makes it easy to create interactive UIs.
-Performance is acheived by minimizing DOM calls and offloading proccing into background threads.
+Inside Yew performance is acheived by minimizing DOM calls and offloading proccing into background threads.

 ## Intoduction

 Let's take a look at how to build an example Yew app.
 If you are using the Overengineered development environment we are good to go and can skip the next step.
-If not there are a couple of prerequisites you'll need to set up.
+If not, there are a couple of prerequisites you'll need to set up.

 ### Prerequisites.

+This step is only required if you are not using the development environment.
 You'll need to make sure you have the following tools up to date.

 * Rust
 * trunk